 Choosing the best powered speaker can be difficult and require hours of research.
 This article will help you decide which speaker is best for you and give you a few considerations to make when choosing your active speaker.
 Finally, we'll provide you with our opinion on the best powered speakers available on the market today.
 Let's get started!

-Some Considerations When Selecting The Best Powered Speakers
+Some Considerations When Buying Powered Speakers

 There are a number of considerations when selecting the best powered speaker.
 We've broken it down into three categories you should stick to when making your decision: